 The youngest player to ever win the Cup was Larry Hillman.
-He was just 18 years, 2 months, and 9 days old when the Boston Bruins won the cup in 1955.
+He was just 18 years, 2 months, and 9 days old when the Detroit Red Wings won the Cup in 1955.

 Chris Chelios was the oldest player to win the Cup.
 He was 46 years, 6 months when he won the cup with Detroit in 2008.

 Henri Richard, brother of Maurice Richard, has his name on the Cup 11 times as a player.